terracotaPie/EventMaster/Project Deliverables.md

 * [3]{E} Jane should have an option to unsubscribe from notifications.
 * [3]{M} Sam should get reminders of the time and location of exam rooms (part of the unified notification system [UNS]).
 * [3]{E} Jane should be able to edit their bios and avatar.
-* [1]{E} Sam should be able to sign up through his utoronto mail, to make sure only students can access the app.
+* [1]{E} Sam should be able to sign up through his utoronto mail, to make sure only students can access the app. (unique feature)
 * [3]{E} Jane should be able to colour code her courses
 * [1]{X} Sam should be able to bring up a list of courses and add them to his own courses; automatically adds lecture times and due dates if available (unique feature)
-* [3]{M} Possibly implement a mark estimation; students could input marks they've received on submitted assignments and calculate their current mark in a course.
-Also, could estimate mark required to achieve a certain final goal.
+* [3]{M} Sam wants to be able to see a mark estimation; he could input marks that he's received on submitted assignments and their respective weights, and calculate the application would current mark in a course.
+Also, he could estimate mark required to achieve a certain final goal.
 * [3]{E} Jane wants to be able to assign priorities and weights to assignments and exams
 * [3]{E} Sam could include links to online course syllabuses attached to courses for the convenience of others
-* *[3]{X} Professors being able to override all user-agreed dates and times
+* *[3]{X} Professors want to be able to override all user-agreed dates and times

 ## MVP

 ## Release & Iteration Planning
+**Which user stories are you planning to implement for your first release?
+That is, the features you will implement in Phase 2 (3 weeks long) of the project.**
+We plan to implement all user stories with priorities of [1] or [2] from above.

+**Mention 3 user-stories/features/components that you decided to exclude from your first release, and explain why you decided to postpone implementing them.**
+*Professors want to be able to override all user-agreed dates and times*
+* We excluded this user story because we couldn't reach a conclusive decision on how much we want professors to be involved in our application, so we decided to leave it for later.
+We feel that once we've developed the project further, we'll have a better idea of whether this user story is a good idea.

+*Sam should get notifications when any information has been created or updated for courses he's subscribed to (part of the unified notification system [UNS])*
+* We decided to exclude this user story because we felt that it was too complicated for a first release, and that it fit into a bigger part of the project (the UNS).
+We decided to implement this later, as a useful feature on top of more important ones.

+*Sam wants to be able to see a mark estimation; he could input marks that he's received on submitted assignments and their respective weights, and calculate the application would current mark in a course.
+Also, he could estimate mark required to achieve a certain final goal.*
+* We felt that this was a feature that was only 'nice to have', not integral to our product.
+It's certainly something that would make the application more helpful, but not something that we really need to have in our first release.

+**Which user stories are you planning to implement in the first iteration?
+(Iteration = 1 week of work)**
+We feel that the following user stories are the first things that need to be done before the others, so they will be implemented in the first week:
+1. *Sam wants to be able to see lecture times, tutorial times and all due dates in one place.*
+2. *Jane wants to be able to add custom times and due dates in case her professors do not post these times online.*
+3. *Sam wants to be reminded by the app when something is due so that he won't forget to do it. (part of the unified notification system [UNS])*

 ## CRC Cards